Vocabulary Worksheets

 Matching Earth Day Worksheet

 1. Look at all the objects below and the four types of recycling bins.
-Draw a line from the object to the correct recycle bin.
+Draw a line from each object to the correct recycle bin.

 2. Draw a line to match the shadows of these items related to Earth Day.